Randy Pitchford: Film and television

 Pitchford’s work in the video game industry expanded to film and television in 2021 when he became president of Gearbox Studios.
 Pitchford is the executive producer of the 2024 Borderlands film, and executive producer of the upcoming Brothers in Arms TV adaptation.
 Pitchford also received executive producer credit on Adam Rifkin and Penn Jillette’s 2016 film Director's Cut.

 In addition, Pitchford was cast as himself in the 2011 documentary, Ctrl+Alt+Compete, and in the 2014 documentary, Video Games: The Movie.
 Pitchford is also featured in the 2023 documentary FPS: First Person Shooter.

 PAX East in 2022, Pitchford suggested a Duke Nukem film may be in the works, confirmed when Legendary Entertainment picked up the rights that same year.

 In a 2022 partnership with the Entertainment Software Association to raise scholarship funds for students following a gaming career, Pitchford auctioned off some of his apparel.

-Gearbox Gives

-In April 2023, Pitchford founded Gearbox Gives, an initiative that houses Gearbox Entertainment Company’s philanthropic efforts, with a mission to harness the power of entertainment to educate, inspire, and create.

-In a Dallas Innovates article about the initiative, Pitchford is quoted saying, “As Gearbox has grown in recent years, our impact on the world around us must grow as well.
-By launching Gearbox Gives, we’ll be able to build upon the work we have already done to use our platform for good.”